DaveCalaway/ESP8266-32/Arduino/ESP32/OTA/README.md

 "c7o835DLAFshEWfC7TIe3g==\n"
 "-----END CERTIFICATE-----\n"
 ```
-6. Copy the readable CACertificate to the sketch under ""rootCACertificate"
+6. Copy the readable CACertificate to the sketch under "rootCACertificate"

 ## Get the link
 The link to the file stay available for a few downloads.

-1. Upload the file.bin to the We Transfer
+1. Upload the file.bin to the We Transfer or GitHub ( for GitHub the real link is not https://**github**.com but https://**raw.githubusercontent**.com )
 2. Go to the download link and open the inspector -> network
 3. Now press download button and copy the url that you can you find under "Request URL"  [image](https://raw.githubusercontent.com/DaveCalaway/ESP8266-32/master/Arduino/ESP32/OTA/images/weTran.jpg)
 4. Copy that link in to the sketch under "HTTPS_OTA"